ian-bird/scheme-type-inf/readme.md

 ;
 ; note: gensyms represent "any", as in, any type is valid when checked against them.
 ```
-nevertheless, a signature is generated since as long as seq is nil, the type error can
+Nevertheless, a signature is generated since as long as seq is nil, the type error can
-be avoided, any any caller that satisifies that signature can be guaranteed to not
+be avoided, and any caller that satisifies that signature can be guaranteed to not
 encounter a type error at runtime.

 When we run it again after fixing the type error we get the following response: